 Contextual targeting is not analysing previous browsing behaviour or historical content favourability.
 This means it does not rely on cookies to effectively match content to people in a current mindset.
 Instead it is focused on a deeper understanding of the context of the page.
 In the most basic form this can be done by seeking keywords on a page to classify that particular page.
 More advanced approaches can analyse and assess the relationship between the words on the page to deliver a deeper contextualisation relevant for advertisers.
 This is known as 'ontology'.
-Another way of describing this approach is "mindset marketing," a consumer-centric strategy in which advertisers design campaigns to match the mindset of the customers viewing them, based on the placement and content around each ad.
+More advanced methods make use of autonomous deep learning and advanced Natural language processing, going beyond a mere statistical analysis of word distributions in textual content.
+This way, groups of words are identified that share common semantics and thus create data-inherent structures of meaning, or topics, appearing in the content and making them available for targeting.
+Another way of describing these approaches is "mindset marketing," a consumer-centric strategy in which advertisers design campaigns to match the mindset of the customers viewing them, based on the placement and content around each ad.

 In technical terms, ontology stands for the rigorous and exhaustive organisation of language that is hierarchical and contains all the concepts, entities and their relations.
 This provides the opportunity to go beyond keywords and, ultimately, results in a greater targeting accuracy for advertisers campaigns.
+Topics, on the other side, consist of terms that tend to co-occur together across a large amount of documents.
+This provides yet another way of surpassing the restrictions of single keywords and enables targeting on a more abstract semantic level.
+In consequence, this approach allows for larger reaches as keywords are not matched directly but through the semantics they convey.

-However, for contextual engagement to be most effective marketers require cross-publisher identifiers to measure what happens after the exposure and to properly attribute credit to those publishers.
+However, for contextual engagement to be most effective, marketers require cross-publisher identifiers to measure what happens after the exposure and to properly attribute credit to those publishers.
 For example, targeting the same contextual topic on two publishers without the real-time feedback called out above, would not provide marketers the insight as to which is driving more valuable behaviour on the marketers own web property.
 This is why contextual targeting is a core part of effective user engagement that relies on cross-publisher identifiers.
 In essence, engaging the right audience in the right context.